DIZZINESS & VERTIGO

 – Avoid caffeine (or caffeinated products), black tea, green tea, alcohol, and tobacco as using stimulants may trigger dizziness or make it even worse.

-– Exercise positive thinking and laughter.
+– Exercise every day, think positive and laugh.
 Treat depression or anxiety and learn to control stress.

 – Eat more raw vegetable salads and fresh fruits.